State-wide cladding audit

 The Building Commission is working with Strata Community Australia WA (SCA WA), as a representative group of strata managers, to ensure building owners are updated in relation to the progress of the audit.

-SCA WA is currently assisting the Building Commission by identifying the building owners and representatives for many of the buildings assessed in the audit.
+SCA WA and the relevant local governments are currently assisting the Building Commission by identifying the building owners and representatives for buildings assessed in the audit.

 The Building Commission will communicate with building owners once the preliminary assessment of their building is completed.
 Depending on the level of risk identified during the preliminary assessment, owners will be advised that: